 In particular, there will always be a semi-diurnal component to the potential, in addition to (and larger than) whatever diurnal component there may be.
 So the usual case is that there will be two high-tide potentials and two low-tide potentials per day, but one of the high-tide potentials will be higher than the other.

 Even that’s not the end of the story.
-The sun’s place in the sky moves north and south with the seasons.
-The moon’s orbit is not aligned with the earth’s orbit.
-And so on.
+The sun’s place in the sky moves north and south with the seasons, because the earth’s spin is not aligned with its orbit.
+For the same reason, the moon moves north and south with the seasons.
+It moves even more than that, because its orbit is not aligned with the earth’s orbit; note that we do not get an eclipse every month.
 Professional tide forecasters keep track of dozens of different contributions to the tide-producing potential.
-A list of some of the most-significant components (including period, strength, and conventional name) may be found in reference 1.
-A tutorial, including a discussion of how these components are used, may be found in reference 2.
-Some discussion of the physical origin of the largest components may be found in reference 3.
+A list of some of the most-significant components (including period, strength, and conventional name) may be found in reference 2.
+A tutorial, including a discussion of how these components are used, may be found in reference 3.
+Some discussion of the physical origin of the largest components may be found in reference 4.
+A well-regarded book on the subject is reference 5.

 Finally, there are many non-tidal effects on the water that are as large or larger than the tidal effects.
 Weather systems produce wind and low pressure that move water around.
 Earthquakes can move spectacular amounts of water around.